 Some physicians prefer a long-term antibiotic treatment protocol, frequently prescribing a variety of antibiotics over the course of several months (or even years).

 Others advocate for the mindful use of antibiotics and focus on correcting underlying dysbiosis as the main reason for recurrent UTIs.
-In fact, we are still learning about human microbiome and the effect bacteria have on our health and it seems less and less probable that antibiotics alone could solve chronic issues.
+In fact, we are still learning about the human microbiome and the effect bacteria have on our health and it seems less and less probable that antibiotics alone could solve chronic issues.

 Moreover, antibiotics were developed when we thought that a healthy bladder is sterile which we now know is far from the truth.